 We often hear women complaining about having dry hair.
 Drugstore aisles are full of products designed especially for dry hair.
 But very few people talk about the other end of the spectrum, the diametrical opposite of dry hair – oily hair.
-Yes, having oily hair is just as big a problem as having dry hair because it makes your locks looks flat, limp, lifeless, and just all around yucky.
+Yes, having oily hair is just as big a problem as having dry hair because it makes your locks look flat, limp, lifeless, and just all around yucky.
 So let’s start off by answering the question…

 Why Is My Hair So Oily And Greasy?

 The skin on your scalp, just like the skin on the rest of your body, is full of pores that are connected to sebaceous glands.
 These sebaceous glands secrete the natural oil called sebum.
 This sebum is essential for keeping your hair soft, smooth, and manageable.
-However, sometimes they can start producing sebum in excess amounts that results in your hair becoming oily and greasy.
+However, sometimes they can start producing sebum in excess amounts that result in your hair becoming oily and greasy.
 What causes this to happen?
 Well, let’s find out…

 What Causes Oily Hair?

 There are so many and such varied factors that can cause oily hair that we will need to take this one by one.
 So, let’s get started!

 1. Your natural hair type: Your natural hair type can determine how oily your hair will be.
 Confused?
 Let me break it down for you:

 a.
 If you have fine hair, it means there is too much oil being secreted by your scalp and not enough hair to absorb it.

 b.
 Straight hair tends to be oilier because the sebum travels evenly from the roots to tips without any curls or kinks to act as an obstruction.

 c.
 Curly and coily hair tends to be very oily at the roots as the oil builds up there and does not have the chance to travel down the hair shaft.